 I like to have powerful enemies.
 Makes me feel important. – Leigh Bardugo

-I choose my acquaintances for their good characters and my enemies for their intellects.
+I choose my acquaintances for their good character and my enemies for their intellect.
 A man cannot be too careful in the choice of his enemies. – Oscar Wilde